EgorBurykin/entity_serializer/README.md

 collection of IDs.
 While configuring samples you should mind few things:
 * Entities which are not listed in configuration will be absent in result.
-In other words if you think why some related entity is absent in result you should probably just add target entity to configuration.
+In other words if you think why some related entity is absent in result you should probably just add them to configuration.
 * You can configure transformer for specific property or relation.
 Some transformers, like 'datetime' are applied every time even if you have not specified them explicitly.